The diagram below* gives a few examples of how you can include public members at all stages of the research cycle, and how they can contribute:

 Members of the public can get involved in a variety of roles in carrying out the research, such as:

-• undertaking library-based research.
+• Undertaking library-based research.

 Think about what training and support, if any, would be needed for your public members to confidently carry out these roles.

-Analysing / interpreting
+Analysing / Interpreting

 Members of the public can be involved at this stage of the research cycle through working with the research team to interpret data and develop themes from the data.